Don’t let the multi-million-dollar marketing budgets of giants like Amazon and Walmart discourage you:

 The majority of people begin their holiday shopping in early November and continue to spread out their purchases throughout the rest of the holiday season.

-In other words, your brand will be missing out if you only advertise during the weekend after Thanksgiving.
+In other words, your brand will be missing out if you only advertise during the weekend after Thanksgiving — especially so in 2024, when the holiday falls less than 30 days before Christmas.

 Our clients have been testing pre-Black Friday deals and promotions for a few weeks at this point.
 Not only does this capture those early-bird shoppers and reward loyal customers, but it also allows our team to evaluate the performance of certain offers, CTAs, and campaigns.
 We use that data to create the best-performing BFCM campaigns possible — and, of course, carry those learnings through the rest of the holiday marketing season.